|

 readme file in the first.
 You can place vcg where you like, but

-unless you unpack the two zip files into C:\raise
+unless you unpack the two zip files into C:\raise you will

 need to edit the definition of vcg-command in